a-rossetti/micrograd.c/README.md

 ## Training Loop

 In the training loop, the code performs forward passes to compute the outputs and the loss, followed by a backward pass to compute gradients.
-The parameters are then updated using the Adam optimizer, which maintains first and second moment estimates (m and v) and applies bias correction to update the parameters.
+The parameters are then updated using the Adam optimizer.

 ## Tests